connexcs/docs/docs/customer/cli.md

 *To learn more about writing regular expressions, visit [**RegExr**](http://regexr.com) for tutorials and exercises available for all levels of expertise.*

 ## Blacklist numbers per provider
-Use**CLI Restrict** to whitelist CLIs passing through a specific provider.
+Use **CLI Restrict** to whitelist CLIs passing through a specific provider.
 To whitelist a configured CLI:

 1. Click **Management :material-menu-right: Rate Card**.
 2. Select **Provider Rate Card** (under the Name column).
 1. Select **Properties :material-menu-right: Advanced**.
-3. Enter the CLI/ANIs you want to block in the **CLI Restrict** box.
+3. Enter the CLI / ANIs you want to whitelist in the **CLI Restrict** box.
 4. Click **`Save`**.

 ## General Condition 6 (GC6) Compliance